 - The footprint of the building is being optimised.
 No more wasted space in densely populated areas intensive green roofs are much more expensive to install and will require far more maintenance, leading to higher and long term running costs.
 It should always be remembered that these are gardens and should be treated as such.

 Intensive green roofs are often laid out with considerable hard landscaping areas interfacing with the soft areas.
 Please see our pages on ASP support pads and TD decking support pads for information on how these systems work together.

 The build-up of Wallbarn intensive green roof systems is different from our other green roofs because of the weight and drainage capacity involved.
 We use a rigid 60mm deep perforated reservoir and drainage membrane to avoid any crushing of the intermediate layers, thus ensuring constant water flow and no blockages.

 Intensive green roofs are far more complex than the sedum roofs.
 Even with lightweight materials being used in the soil substrate, the depth of it means much higher weight loadings on the roof, up to 600kg per m2 in some cases.
-Therefore a different drainage and filtration build-up is required for increased drainage capacity and load bearing.
-Structural engineers need to be advised of the stresses involved at design stage – not at retro-fit stage.
+Therefore different drainage and filtration build-up are required for increased drainage capacity and load bearing.
+Structural engineers need to be advised of the stresses involved at the design stage – not at the retro-fit stage.

 Wallbarn can advise and assist on all aspects of scoping, installing and maintaining your green roof project.